JohannesBuchner/languagecheck/README.rst

 How to use
 --------------

-* create PDF from your latex file
+* create PDF from your latex file -> mypaper.pdf
-* use detex to create pure text file.
+* use detex to create pure text file -> mypaper.txt
 * run $ python languagecheck.py mydir/mypaper.txt mydir/mypaper.pdf
-* open with a web browser example/mypaper_index.html
+* open with a web browser mypaper_index.html to see all reports